eemilhaa/walkability-analysis/README.md

 ![Graph overview](docs/graph_overview.png)
 *The egdes of Warsaw's walkable street network*

 The resulting graph is very dense and has a ton of nodes.
 This can be problematic.
 For example, if two paths merge with a third path at even slightly different points, one real-life intersecion can turn into 2 nodes.
 In this analysis I tried to model actual intersections only, which is why I chose to simplify the graph a bit.
 I dissolved all nodes within five meters of eachother into single nodes and excluded all dead-ends.
-The result is not perfect, but I think it represents the "real life" intersections better than the original graph.
+The result is not perfect, but I think it represents the "real-life" intersections better than the original graph.

 ![Graph comparison](docs/graph_comparison.png)
 *The original (left) and simplified (right) graphs side by side*